Vikkycode/simple_shell/README.md

-building a alx simple shell
+building a alx simple shell for grouo project